RanaEssam03/Library-Management-System/README.md

 ## Project Overview

-This project is a full-stack web application that utilizes React for the frontend and Flask for the backend.
-The application is containerized using Docker, and we use `docker-compose` to manage multi-container deployments.
-Additionally, we provide a `deploy.sh` script to automate the deployment process.
+The Library Management System is a full-stack web application designed to streamline the management of library operations.
+This project integrates modern web technologies and cloud infrastructure to provide an efficient, scalable solution for managing library resources.
+It features a React frontend and a Flask backend, both containerized using Docker, with deployment and orchestration managed through AWS EKS.

 ## Tools and Technologies